exercism/problem-specifications/exercises/simple-cipher/description.md

 # Description

 Create an implementation the [Vigenère cipher][wiki].
-The Vigenère cipher is simple substitution cipher.
+The Vigenère cipher is a simple substitution cipher.

 ## Cipher terminology